Policy for Political Involvement and Candidate Campaigning

 University of Northwestern – St. Paul, MN 55113

-Students and student groups are free to engage in personal expression of political views, activity, expression and association on campus.
+Students are free to engage in personal expression of political views, activity, expression and association on campus.
 Campaign posters, lawn signs, and similar materials generally may not be posted on University property.
 Students are permitted to post campaign posters in their residence hall room but not in windows or on outward facing doors.

-Official UNW Student Organizations and Clubs are permitted to:
+Official UNW Student Organizations are permitted to:

-- Host rallies, debates, and events on campus
+- Host debates and events on campus

 - Host a table in the Billy Graham Commons.